scaredos/cfresearch/README.md

 `h-recaptcha-response`: Response of the hCaptcha

-## Layer7 DDoS Introduction
+## CloudFlare DDoS Introduction
-The common Layer7 DDoS attack are quite easy to pull off and perfect.
-Layer7 Attacks are far easier for the attacker to do since it can be done from a server with 1Gbps and a large proxy list.
-L7 attacks are more efficient in some cases for downing servers and making services unavailable.
-CloudFlare was built to stop these attacks, but like everything, it's not perfect.
-This was built to go over some of the known bypasses to bypass CloudFlare's WAF and DDoS prevention methods.
-CloudFlare is easy to bypass because their prevention methods are built in JavaScript and have easy math to create a token to access the site.
+The common Layer7 DDoS attack are quite easy to pull off and most of the time work perfectly.
+In this write-up, I will explain features of CloudFlare and methods attackers use to (D)DoS your website.
+If your website is being (D)DoSed and you use CloudFlare, you have incorrectly configured CloudFlare.
+CloudFlare's network is not perfect and has some issues, but is excellent for handling (D)DoS attacks like this.
+By default, CloudFlare protects you from Layer 4 attacks by proxying all of your traffic through their servers.
+Down below I mention some ways to stop your website from being attacked.
 - > NOTE: JS Bypasses are the most common since they are the easiest to create and use.

 ## Challenge (Captcha) (NEW)